 Lance Corporal Anthony Naughton

-Naughton recovered from injuries sustained to return to his campaign in his short Military career.
+Anthony Naughton recovered from injuries sustained to return to his campaigns in his short military career.

-Anthony Naughton was born in Muingnabo, Rossport, Kilcommen in Erris, North Mayo.
-Prior to enlisting he was employed as a Grocer’s Assistant in Ballinrobe.
+Anthony Naughton was born in Muingnabo, Rossport, Kilcummen in Erris, North Mayo.

 He was unfortunately wounded on 16th February & hospitalized in Rouen, France.
 He was hospitalized in England at The Royal Westminster Eye Hospital on 27th February with a shrapnel injury to his eye for a month.
 That was followed by three weeks convalescence in Bisley.